Normalized Berkovich spaces and surface singularities: Affinoid domains and atlases

 \section{Affinoid domains and atlases}

-In this section we develop more in depth the analogy between normalized spaces over $k$ and analytic spaces over $k((t))$, by defining the class of affinoid domains of a normalized space and showing that they behave like the affinoid domains of analytic spaces.
+In this section we develop more thoroughly the analogy between normalized spaces over $k$ and analytic spaces over $k((t))$, by defining the class of affinoid domains of a normalized space and showing that they behave like the affinoid domains of analytic spaces.
 In particular, in Proposition~\ref{projection_of_affinoids} we show that the $G$-topology of a normalized space can be described in terms of its affinoid domains, and in Proposition~\ref{existence_atlas} we prove that normalized spaces are $G$-covered by finitely many affinoid domains.
 Theorem~\ref{theorem_affinoids_intrinsic} shows that the property of being an affinoid domain of a normalized space is intrinsic, not depending on the choice of a $k((t))$-analytic structure.

 \pa{ Let $V$ be an object of $\calC$.
 We say that $V$ is {\it affinoid} if it is isomorphic to $\forg(X)$ for some strictly affinoid $k((t))$-analytic space $X$.
-An affinoid $G$-open $V$ of an object $T$ of $\calC$ is said to be an {\it affinoid domain} of $T$. }
+A $G$-admissible subspace $V$ of an object $T$ of $\calC$ that is affinoid is said to be an {\it affinoid domain} of $T$. }